This documentation relates to the National Service systems listed below:

 qutil -j 5675,5677 - lists these two jobs with ID 5675 and 5677, but only if they belong to you)

 The output from qutil gives a number of useful pieces of information.
 For each compute node used by a job it lists the 1,5 and 15 minute load figures.
 These figures are a rough measure of how high the compute load on each node is.
-Ideally this value should be roughly equal to the number of cores in the node.
-So 12 on Stokes an 8 on Stoney.
-Not all codes are able to fully utlise all cores all the time but if the figure is consistently low we recommend you contact us to discuss the implications and what options are open to you to improve it.
-The efficiency figure listed is based on these values and is normalisted such that a best case figure is in the region of 1.0.
+Ideally this value should be roughly equal to the number of cores in the node (24 on Fionn).
+Not all codes are able to fully utilise all cores all the time but if the figure is consistently low we recommend you contact us to discuss the implications and what options are open to you to improve it.
+The efficiency figure listed is based on these values and is normalised such that a best case figure is in the region of 1.0.

-The memory utilisation per node is also listed, while this too can vary far too rapidly to be accuratly represented over time by a utility like qutil many HPC codes allocate the bulk of their memory requirements at startup and only release the memory when the job completes so it can be useful.
-On Stokes each node has 24GB of RAM and on Stoney each node has 48GB. qutil allows one to easily compare utilisation on each node in a job.
+The memory utilisation per node is also listed, while this too can vary far too rapidly to be accurately represented over time by a utility like qutil many HPC codes allocate the bulk of their memory requirements at startup and only release the memory when the job completes so it can be useful.
+On Fionn each node has 64GB of RAM. qutil allows one to easily compare utilisation on each node in a job.

 NOTE: The disk usage figures displayed by the quota system are based on actual disk usage not file size.
 There will be a minimum of 20% difference between these two figures.
 Where a lot of extremely small files are present this difference may be more than 100% due to partial disk block use and performance optimisation.